 - 4. We manage our equity incentive award use carefully. - a.
-As of the Record Date, our full dilution, which is calculated as (shares available for grant + shares subject to outstanding equity incentive awards) / (shares outstanding + shares available for grant + shares subject to outstanding equity incentive awards) is less than 12%.
+As of the Record Date and including the ordinary shares requested in this Proposal 4, our full dilution, which is calculated as (shares available for grant + shares subject to outstanding equity incentive awards) / (shares outstanding + shares available for grant + shares subject to outstanding equity incentive awards) is less than 12%.
 This is despite the fact that a majority of the total ordinary shares underlying our outstanding stock option awards are subject to vested, yet unexercised, options, approximately 75% of which have a weighted average exercise price less than the closing price of our ordinary shares as of the Record Date (and all of which had a weighted average exercise price less than the closing price of our ordinary shares as of December 31, 2015).
 See the Outstanding Stock Option Awards table on the following page.
 We believe that this is a bullish indicator as to executive and employee confidence in the future of the Company and provides them with added incentive to increase the ordinary share price and create shareholder value. - b.
-Our historical adjusted average burn rate for the prior three fiscal periods (including the 2015 Fiscal Year, the fiscal year ended December 31, 2014 (the "2014 Fiscal Year") and the nine-month transition period that commenced on April 1, 2013 and ended December 31, 2013 (the "Transition Period")), as calculated by ISS is well below the benchmark that ISS applies to companies listed on the Russell index in our Global Industry Classification Standard industry group.
+Our historical adjusted average burn rate for the prior three fiscal periods (including the 2015 Fiscal Year, the fiscal year ended December 31, 2014 (the "2014 Fiscal Year") and the nine-month transition period that commenced on April 1, 2013 and ended c.
+Our burn rate for the 2015 Fiscal Year, on an adjusted and unadjusted basis, was 3.00% and 2.47%, respectively.

+December 31, 2013 (the "Transition Period")), as calculated by ISS is 2.70%, which is well below the 6.77% benchmark that ISS applies to companies listed on the Russell index in our Global Industry Classification Standard industry group.
 Our average unadjusted burn rate for the same period is 2.14%.